emsesp/docs/docs/Configuring.md

 ### Formatting Options

 - **Boolean Format Dashboard**.
-This is how boolean values are displayed in the Web UI and MQTT payloads.
+This is how boolean values are displayed in the WebUI and MQTT payloads.
 - **Boolean Format API/MQTT**.
 This is how boolean values are written in the MQTT payloads and API JSON output.
 - **Enum Format API/MQTT**.
 This is how list values are presented in the MQTT payloads and API JSON, either by it's value or the index position within the list.